 Now is the time of year when I’m moving indoors and preserving the harvest of my urban vegetable garden.
-I’m preserving my tomatoes, zucchini, carrots, peppers and herbs.
+I’m preserving my tomatoes, zucchini, carrots, peppers, and herbs.

-I’m a huge fan of canning tomatoes.
-I used to can my tomatoes in a water bath.
-About 3 season ago I bought a pressure canner.
-It saves a lot of time and I feel like I’ve had less issues with my jars of goodness.
-Who doesn’t just love that fresh from the garden tomato flavor over pasta, in sauces, chili and soups.
+About 3 seasons ago I bought a pressure canner.
+It saves a lot of time and I feel like I’ve had fewer issues with my jars of goodness.

 Trying Something New

-This year with some advise from my Italian SIL, I also made a huge batch of sauce (gravy) and I froze those in meal sized bags.
-I recently watched a YouTube video that Shaye from @theelliotthomestead filmed.
-I’m intrigued by how she roasts tomatoes and then packs them in oil in a glass jar, to keep in the refrigerator.
 I will be working on that this weekend.
 She also did a segment on making herbed salt and I’m also going to do that as my garden is overflowing with herbs.
 I also make olive oil herb ice cubes and then throw those in the freezer.
-You can pop one or two in a pan to start so many dishes and give it that fresh out of the garden herb flavor.
+You can pop one or two in a pan to start so many dishes and give it that fresh from the garden herb flavor.

-I have a pretty decent crop of carrots this year and so I’m going keep a good supply in my refrigerator.
-I’ve read that the key is to not wash them before you refrigerator them and they will last longer.
+I have a pretty decent crop of carrots this year and so I’m going to keep a good supply in my refrigerator.
+I’ve read that the key is to not wash them before you refrigerate them and they will last longer.
 We’ll see how that goes!
 I’m also going to freeze the remainder.
-With carrots you just need to blanch them for about 3 minutes before you put them in freezer bags.
-That will be a pretty easy task.
-If you want to can carrots, you have to use the pressure canner and quite frankly, I’ve put that baby to bed for the season.

 I also think I will have a few more zucchini before the season ends.
-In the past I have just chopped up zucchini and put it into freezer bags.
-I pull them out and throw them into a fry pan with olive oil, garlic, and canned tomatoes.
+In the past, I have just chopped up zucchini and put it into freezer bags.
+I pull them out and throw them into a frying pan with olive oil, garlic, and canned tomatoes.
 So yummy over pasta.
 I may try drying them and packing them with oil.
 This is similar to my plan for the remainder of my Roma tomatoes.

 Are there lots of New Gardeners out There?

 I don’t have a huge vegetable garden but it gives me enough yummy preserved goodness to last for a good long while.
 I believe it’s about 12′ x 12′.
 (Handy just corrected me.
-It’s 16’ x 16’) Soon the garden will have gone back to sleep and get a covering of snow; recovering for another year of bountiful harvest.
+It’s 16’ x 16’) Soon the garden will have gone back to sleep and got a covering of snow; recovering for another year of a bountiful harvest.

 Cheers to garden tomatoes in the dead of winter!